-Join Deke McClelland for an in-depth discussion in this video Managing your most recently used brushes, part of Photoshop: 2014 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Managing your most recently used brushes, part of Photoshop CC 2014 New Features.

 …Photoshop CC now automatically keeps track of…your most recently used brushes, and this applies…not only to the Brush tool itself, but also to any of the other painting and…editing tools in this central portion of…the toolbox, starting with the Healing Brush at…the top and ending with the Dodge, Burn, and Sponge tools down here at the bottom.…And let me give you a sense for what that looks like.…I'll start by selecting the Brush tool, which you can get by…pressing the B key, and then I'll right-click inside the image window.…